The Best Throwback Uniforms in MLB History

 You may have forgotten about these, but Tampa Bay did do something right when it ditched the word "Devil" and the drastically horrible color combinations and went with a more toned-down hunter green combination for home, away and alternate installments.

-Our favorite is the white home jersey, which were cutoff buttoned-downs and complemented by green undershirts with a sting ray on the left sleeve.
+Our favorite were the white home jerseys, which were cutoff buttoned-downs and complemented by green undershirts with a sting ray on the left sleeve.

 These rosters might have been historically bad, but the 2001-2007 jerseys were heavily underrated.